raganwald/raganwald.github.com/_posts/2015-08-24-ready-get-set-go.md

 tags: [allonge, noindex]
 ---

-Once upon a time, there was a language called C,[^bcpl] and this language had something called a `struct`, and you could use it to make heterogenously aggredated data structures that had members.
+Once upon a time, there was a language called C,[^bcpl] and this language had something called a `struct`, and you could use it to make heterogeneously aggregated data structures that had members.
 The key thing to know about C is that when you have a struct called `current_user`, and a member like `id`, and you write something like `currentUser.id = 42`, the C complier turned this into extremely fast assembler instructions.
 Same for `int id = currentUser.id`.

-[^bcpl] There was also a language called BCPL, and others before that, but our story has to start somewhere, and it starts with C.
+[^bcpl]: There was also a language called BCPL, and others before that, but our story has to start somewhere, and it starts with C.

 Also of importance was that you could have pointers to functions in structs, so you could write things like `current_user->setId(42)` if you preferred to make setting an `id` a function, and this was also translated into fast assembler.